castedo/dsi-spec/end.md

 initial Git commit without any document snapshots.
 A *Document Succession Identifier* is an intrinsic identifier [@cosmo_referencing_2020] [@dicosmo:hal-01865790] of the initial Git commit.
-To add document snapshots to a document succession, additional Git commits are added.
+Subsequent Git commits add document snapshots to a document succession.
-However, the Git tree of each commit does not represent a document snapshot;
+However, the Git tree of each commit does not represent a single document snapshot;
-it records all snapshots in the succession.
+instead, it records all snapshots in the succession.
 The top-level directory contains subdirectories named with non-negative integers.
-Each subdirectory contains either an entry named `object` or subdirectories named with non-negative integers.
+Each subdirectory contains either an entry named `object` or further subdirectories also named with non-negative integers.
-An entry named `object` encodes a document snapshot, which can be a file (Git blob) or a directory (Git tree).
+An entry named `object` encodes a document snapshot, which may be a file (Git blob) or a directory (Git tree).
-For example, adding a single file as edition 1 results in a directory path `1/object` that leads to a Git blob for edition 1.
+For example, adding a single file as edition 1 results in a directory path `1/object` that corresponds to a Git blob for edition 1.

 ## Digital Signing